chaordic/python-ldap-simple-search/README.md

 python-ldap-simple-search
 =========

-python-ldap-simple-search is a python library that provides a simple way to performs synchronous LDAP queries.
+A python library that provides a simple way to performs synchronous LDAP queries.
 It wraps python-ldap.

 ## Install